acarlos01sc/mathlib/README.md

 1 - class natnumber

-	This class provides some methods exclusive to non zero natural numbers:
+	This class provides some methods exclusive to natural numbers:

 	n - returns the natural number